 Their flights sometimes lead them up the Derwent Valley beyond New Norfolk; into the Midlands; down the D'Entrecasteaux Channel, but more commonly they land in South Hobart on paddocks owned by the Cascade Brewery (as per an agreement they have with each other).

-A cable car facility running from any base station to the summit of Mt Wellington would obviously present a danger to PG/HG pilots, in the form of multiple wire cables strung through the sky.
+A cable car facility running from any base station to the summit would obviously present a danger to PG/HG pilots, in the form of multiple wire cables strung through the sky.
 Their flight-path to their default landing area in South Hobart would involve crossing through an area of sky containing multiple wire cables and moving passenger cabins; something that they currently do not have to worry about.